5 inspiring employee engagement books

 Pro-tip: This book is designed to be read in sections, so you can start with what’s most important to you (even if that’s not on page one) and then go back and read the rest if you’d like.

 If you were to ask most organizational leaders what’s important to them, quality and improvement would probably be high on the list.
 So why don’t your employees feel the same way?
 One potential reason is a lack of alignment in organizational priorities.
-Based on his extensive experience consulting with Google and other top-tier organizations, venture capitalist John Doerr (Kleiner Perkins Caufield & Byers) shares a roadmap for how to build OKRs (Objectives & Key Results) to create that alignment from top-to-bottom and bottom-to-top.
+Based on his extensive experience consulting with Google and other top-tier organizations, venture capitalist John Doerr (Kleiner Perkins Caufield & Byers) shares a roadmap for building OKRs (Objectives & Key Results) to create that alignment from top-to-bottom and bottom-to-top.

 Pro-tip: If you don’t have time to read the whole book, Doerr provides a concise 8-page summary at the end.

 Sometimes leaders get so caught up in ambitious goals and condensed timing that they forget that people are, well, people.
-Dr. Dutton and Dr. Worline take over two decades of research to demonstrate the value of compassion to the individual and to the organization.
-They provide clear recommendations for how (regardless of who we are) we can foster an authentically compassionate workplace both as individuals and through organizational design.
+Dr. Dutton and Dr. Worline take over two decades of research to demonstrate the value of compassion to the individual and the organization.
+They provide clear recommendations for how (regardless of who we are) we can foster an authentically compassionate workplace as individuals and through organizational design.

 Pro-tip: Don’t have time to read?
-Check out Sinek’s 18 minute TED talk.
+Check out Sinek’s 18-minute TED talk.